course-details-portlet

 Course content

-The course is given every year.
+The course is given every other year, next time spring 2027.
 The course aims at a deeper understanding of metallurgical thermodynamics and reaction kinetics, and their interaction in heterogeneous metallurgical processes.
 The following main topics are treated: 1)Thermodynamic data; experimental methods and calculations.
 2) Reaction equilibria in systems with condensed phases (Solid-gas and liquid-gas systems, solid-liquid and liquid-liquid systems, solid-liquid-gas systems).
 3) Kinetics of metallurgical reactions Evaporation and condensation (Heterogeneous solid-gas and liquid-gas reactions (calcination, direct reduction, precipitation from aquease solutions,…) and related kinetic models.
 Heterogeneous liquid-liquid reactions (reactive slag-liquid relations, slag refining, …).
 Heterogeneous solid-liquid-gas reactions (oxidative refining, gas refining, leaching,…).
 Kinetics data; experimental methods and calculations.
 Electrolytic processes are not part of the course.

 Learning outcome